RetroPie/RetroPie-Docs/docs/RetroAchievements.md

 RetroAchievements are a way to log your achievements on oldschool console games.
-It is integrated into RetroArch and is only supported by select cores ([see chart](https://github.com/RetroPie/RetroPie-Setup/wiki/RetroAchievements/#supported-systems)).
+It is integrated into RetroArch and is only supported by select cores ([see list below](#supported-systems)).

 You first need to create an account at http://retroachievements.org/ and then add your credentials to `/opt/retropie/configs/all/retroarch.cfg`